“What’s the plan?”

 It seems obvious that anyone trying to sell anything would go where the customers are when they are there.

-So, why are almost all insurance agencies only open Monday through Friday and 8:00am to 5:00pm?
-Heck, even banks have figured out for a couple of decades now that they need to be open past 5 o’clock and be open on Saturday.
+So, why are almost all insurance agencies only open Monday through Friday from 8:00 am to 5:00 pm?
+By now, even banks have figured out for a couple of decades now that they need to be open past 5 o’clock and be open on Saturday.

 Mom and Pop businesses all across America have wrung their hands while they went bankrupt when Walmart came to town.
 They complained they couldn’t compete on price.